mollyincali/salaries-and-standards/README.md

 - Great!
 Now that we have our student scores seperated out by ELA and Math let's get to our main question. **Do students from top paying Districts score the same or better than students who attend lower paying Districts?**

 - Lets seperate out the top paying Districts from the bottom paying Districts by splitting them at the Median and see how their students perform on both ELA and Math tests.
-We have fairly equal data frames of about 2100 Districts in each, lets run a t-test with the standard alpha level of 0.05 to test our null hypothesis that was created prior to seeing any of this data.
+We have fairly equal data frames of about 2100 Schools in each, lets run a t-test with the standard alpha level of 0.05 to test our null hypothesis that was created prior to seeing any of this data.

 *Null Hypothesis: Students from top paying Districts score the same as students from lower paying Districts.*